rabestro/graph-pathfinding-algorithms/README.md

 The first step is to create a graph structure.
 The Graph interface is generic, so you can use any Java type for vertex and any [Number](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/Number.html) type for distance.

-To demonstrate the work of search algorithms, I made a small console program.
+To demonstrate the work of search algorithms, I made a small console program '[Graph Shell](graph-shell/README.md)'.
 The program allows you to select one of three graph samples and search for a path using two algorithms.
 The source code of the program is located in `graph-shell` module.

 [![asciicast](https://asciinema.org/a/468058.svg)](https://asciinema.org/a/468058)